 Too late for Jordanhill, but I didn’t really mind because I’d spent my entire school career at Jordanhill College School (as it was then).
 No joy either at

 Notre Dame St Andrew’s College (now part of Strathclyde University), but I got an interview at Northern College in Aberdeen and already quite liked Aberdeen.
-One of the questions they asked me (unless this was at my interview for Kinlochleven the following year?) was ‘what do you think of Standard Grade?’ and I replied ‘it’s what’s brought me into teaching.’
+One of the questions they asked me was ‘what do you think of Standard Grade?’ and I replied ‘it’s what’s brought me into teaching.’
 ‘That’s a unique answer,’ they said, ‘but why?’
 Because… and I started to talk about my enthusiasm to work with all the different instruments and musical styles.
 And got my place on the PGCE (Postgraduate Certificate in Education) course!

 So, 2y, you asked because you said you were interested and wanted to be inspired.
 Perhaps you found this inspiring and perhaps you didn’t, but I’m here because I wanted to be in a place like this (my home now for 26½ years) working with people like you on a wide range of musical instruments, styles and activities.
 Standard Grade’s history now, but the spirit of making music courses accessible to everyone and not just people with specialist instrumental instructors lives on in offering you opportunities to keep learning at your level right through school in a way that was effectively denied to most when I was young.
 Sometimes it all goes to plan and we have fun, and sometimes it doesn’t and we don’t, but I’m still here after all this time still hoping to make a difference, help, encourage and, yes, inspire! :-)